smheffron/CS4330-Final-Project/README.md

 ```

 #### Swift
-* Supports the same 8 primitive types
+* Uses named types (classes, structures and data types) whose behavior can be extended
 * Has tuples - a group of different values represented as one
 * Dictionary types - key values pairs
 * Optional type - a variable that can be something or null
-* Value types - Structures and Enumerations

 ```Swift
 let bite = 12;